 Those who know me, know that I am an obsessive cyclist… and have ridden a bike for most of my life: commuting, off-roading, bike touring, racing, and a handful triathlons on my Cervelo.
-Even in remote or quick journeys, I somehow manage to find a bike and use it as a means for getting around.
+Even in remote or quick journeys, I somehow manage to find a bike and use it as a means of getting around.

 So, it may surprise some of you to know that I’ve never been on a motorbike.
 This will come as even more of a shock to those who know me from the 80s and 90s… and all my friends were into long hair, motorcycles, and thrash metal.

 The reason I give people is: I don’t ride a motorcycle because it doesn’t make me fit, it doesn’t kill stress, and it doesn’t burn down my speed-of-light personality.
 Plus, I figure I’d rather be sitting inside a Jeep 4×4 when some redneck jackass in a pickup truck hits me… and not on the back of a motorcycle.

 The real reason I don’t ride a motorbike is that I’m afraid of what I might do once unleashed.
 Anyone who has ever cycled… or scuba dived… or swam… or climbed… or raced with me knows that I’m crazy.
 I will constantly push the limits of what can be done until I’m stopped… usually by some sort of wipeout, equipment failure, friends, or my own physical limitations.

 A wipeout on a bicycle can be bad… but whatever I’ve done to myself in sports is nothing compared to what a person can do to themselves on a motorcycle.
 And, my own physical limitations won’t get in the way of me going really really really fast.
 I want to keep my speed limited to what I can do with the power of my legs.